Part-DB/Part-DB-server/docs/usage/information_provider_system.md

 ### Octopart

-The Octopart provider uses the [Octopart / Nexar API](https://nexar.com/api) to search for parts and getting information.
+The Octopart provider uses the [Octopart / Nexar API](https://nexar.com/api) to search for parts and get information.
 To use it you have to create an account at Nexar and create a new application on the [Nexar Portal](https://portal.nexar.com/).
 The name does not matter, but it is important that the application has access to the "Supply" scope.